 7. Have Fun with Patterns and Textures

 The implementation of contemporary small bathroom concepts results in anything but monotonous designs.
 The space appears more interesting thanks to careful implementation of delicate patterns in addition to textures.
 The small space of your bathroom can use patterned floors together with textured wallpaper and mosaic shower tiles.
-When implementing vertical stripe patterns the room heights appear larger and horizontal stripe patterns will produce wider room dimensions.
+Vertical stripe patterns enhance height, while horizontal stripes visually widen the room.

 8. Make It Minimal and Uncluttered